Zac-HD/hypofuzz/notes/precis.md

 # Financial projections
-This section is indicative only, since I don't actually have any customers or a corporate structure yet, but I believe the broad strokes are reasonably accurate.

 I entirely ignore the time-value of money, as low interest rates and the short timeframe make it immaterial compared to the uncertainty in e.g. revenue outcomes.